docyes/backplate/README.md

 Backplate
 ===========

-A boilerplate for organizing (contrib packages, requirejs shim configuration)  and building (requirejs optimizer) a Backbone application.
+A boilerplate for managing the development source and production build of a RequireJS driven Backbone application.

 Basic Usage:
 ```sh